Wicked Little Things: Plot

 In 1913, in Carlton, Pennsylvania, the wealthy owner of the Carlton Mine uses immigrant child laborers.
-In order to excavate a new shaft, a girl named Mary is sent into a tunnel with dynamite.
+To excavate a new shaft, a girl named Mary is sent into a tunnel with dynamite.
 The resulting explosion buries her and several other children in the mine.

-80 years later, Karen Tunny and her daughters Sarah and Emma are moving to her husband's childhood home (which she inherited after his death) near the now-abandoned Carlton mine.
+80 years later, Karen Tunny and her daughters, Sarah and Emma, are moving to her husband's childhood home (which she inherited after his death) near the now-abandoned Carlton mine.
 They are advised by a local to avoid the woods, especially at night.
 While driving, Karen nearly hits a man crossing the road.
 She looks for the man, but finds what seems to be a broken jar of blood on the ground.
-They arrive at the house and Sarah points out some blood on the door.
+They arrive at the house, and Sarah points out some blood on the door.

 Karen finds old pictures of the child miners and news clippings about the accident.
-That night, she dreams a child with a pickaxe enters the home and attacks her; when she wakes, she finds her door open with fresh blood on it, and sees a man crossing the property.
+That night, she dreams that a child with a pickaxe enters the home and attacks her; when she wakes, she finds her door open with fresh blood on it, and sees a man crossing the property.
 The next day, a plumber arrives to fix the pipes, and he tells her that the children were from the mine.
 He is determined to leave their house before nightfall.
-Meanwhile, Emma hears children giggling, and leaves the house to investigate.
+Meanwhile, Emma hears children giggling and leaves the house to investigate.
 When Karen finds her, she is at the entrance to the old mine.
-They get lost on the way back, and find a seemingly empty house.
+They get lost on the way back and find a seemingly empty house.
 When they enter, they're confronted by Hanks, who admits to putting the blood on their doors and advises them to stay home after dark.
 He also tells them that William Carlton, the last surviving Carlton, is buying all of the property around the mine.
 On his way home, the plumber veers off the road to avoid the child miners and is subsequently killed by them.